nitishkumar71/blog.nitishkumarsingh.xyz/posts/2019-10-11-spring-cloud-gateway-using-kubernetes-service-discovery.md

 ![Spring Gateway Configuration](/assets/screenshot-from-2019-10-21-20-45-06.png)

-> <small> update `springCloudVersion` from `Hoxton.M3` to `Hoxton.M2`, as there is an [issue](https://github.com/spring-cloud/spring-cloud-kubernetes/issues/479) in spring cloud kubernetes release due to which routing will not work correctly.</small>
+> <small> update `springCloudVersion` from `Hoxton.M3` to `Hoxton.M2`, as there is an [issue](https://github.com/spring-cloud/spring-cloud-kubernetes/issues/479) in spring cloud kubernetes release due to which routing will not work correctly.
+You can look into the [build.gradle](https://github.com/nitishkumar71/blog/blob/master/spring-cloud-gateway-in-kubernetes/gateway/build.gradle) file available in github too. </small>